 Where can I pick up my share?

 Pick up happens at any one of four locations located throughout the metro.
-CSA Friends pick up from New Roots farmers at the same pick up location every week (see below).
-You will be reminded 24 hours before your pick up date via email.
+Farm Share members pick up from New Roots farmers at the same pick up location every week (see below).

 Pick Up Sites:

 - Plexpod Westport Commons, Wednesdays 11:30-1:00pm (300 E 39th Street, KCMO)

 - Black and Veatch World Headquarters, Wednesdays 4:30-6pm (11401 Lamar Ave, Overland Park, KS 66211)

 - The Merc Co+Op, Thursdays 11:30am-1pm (501 Minnesota Ave., Kansas City, KS 66101)

 - Ten Thousand Villages, Thursdays 4:30-6:00pm (7947 Santa Fe Drive, Overland Park, KS)